Film and TV drama

 Read and write:

 Practise writing screenplays in a professional format.
-You can search for and download the free script-writing software Celtx in order to do this.
 Read existing screenplays online to familiarise yourself with the form.
 Some free examples can be found here:

 - 50 of the best screenplays to read and download in every genre – Script reader pro